Abdullah Shehab

 Mohamed Aljaabari MB BCh, MRCPI, FACC, FHRS is a staff physician and the section head of cardiac electrophysiology and pacing at the Cleveland Clinic Abu Dhabi where he has practiced since 2019.
 He completed his Internal Medicine Residency training at Georgetown University / Washington Hospital Center in Washington D.C. where he was also chief resident.
 He then went on to complete his fellowship training in Cardiovascular Medicine followed by Clinical Cardiac Electrophysiology at Tufts Medical Center in Boston, United States.
 He subsequently returned home to join the electrophysiology team at Sheikh Khalifa Medical City in 2017.
 He is American board certified in Internal Medicine, Cardiovascular Disease and Clinical Cardiac Electrophysiology.
 His practice encompasses the clinical and invasive management of simple and and complex arrhythmias including cardiac ablation, cardiac implantable electronic device implantation, extraction and left atrial appendage occlusion.
 He has authored several chapters in the field of electrophysiology and has been an invited speaker to several regional and national conferences.

-Mohamed Magdi Abbas
+Mohamed Magdy Abbas

 Head of Department of Electrophysiology & Consultant Cardiologist, Al Qassimi Hospital, Sharjah, United Arab Emirates

-Mohamed Magdi Abbas
+Mohamed Magdy Abbas

-Mohamed Magdy, MD,PhD Head of Department of Cardiac EP, AL Qassimi hospital Sharjah, UAE Prof of Cardiology and electrophysiology, Cairo University, Egypt Prof of Cardiology, Sharjah University, UAE Fellow of EP-Nancy France, Fellowship of EP at Nancy France 2005-2007 Clinical Director for heart block management JCI program Chairman and Director of the GULF EP LIVE meeting.
+Head of Department of Cardiac EP, AL Qassimi hospital Sharjah, UAE Prof of Cardiology and electrophysiology, Cairo University, Egypt Prof of Cardiology, Sharjah University, UAE Fellow of EP-Nancy France, Fellowship of EP at Nancy France 2005-2007 Clinical Director for heart block management JCI program Chairman and Director of the GULF EP LIVE meeting.
 2022 Doctor award from EHS, UAE 2023 Doctor award from EHS, UAE Member of EHRA Member and instructor of American Member of Egyptian Heart rhythm association Contributor in the "ECG Masters' collection" Book, volume I and Volume II.
 Host of the U tube channel "the heart minute" in Arabic for patient education.
 Multiple international publications (in JACC/EHRA)

 Mohamed Moselhy